splorp/npds-tracker-server/readme.md

 This command will return information about the current Java installation, including the version number and related software details.
 For example: ```java version "1.6.0_30"```

+### Grab the source

+Download the [latest version](https://github.com/splorp/npds-tracker-server/archive/master.zip) of the NPDS Tracker Server source.
+Decompress the archive and move the files to a logical location on your system.

-## Basic Configuration
+## Basic Set Up

+### Compile the source

-Assuming that Java 1.3 or later has been correctly installed, open a command line and compile the server:
+Assuming that Java 1.3 or later has been correctly installed, open a command line and compile the server source:

 ```sh
 javac npdstracker.java
 ```

+### Configure the server

 Edit ```npdstracker.ini``` and change any settings you see fit.

+If you keep all of the source files together in the same directory, you will not need to change the defaults for the ```pageTemplate```, ```cssTemplate```, or ```logfile``` path settings.

 Pay attention to the log settings — tracker logs are rather verbose and can become quite large over time.
 You can turn off the logging once you are sure that your server is configured properly.
 You can also add any tracker servers that you want to share records with.

+### Start the server

 Start the server at the command line: